5 Commercial Refrigeration Tips To Consider Before Buying

 The location of your commercial refrigerator’s compressor impacts a lot of things you may not realize.

-- If your fridge or freezer has a rear-mounted compressor, you will want to avoid placing it directly against a wall.
-A good general rule is to allow around six inches of clearance for proper breathing.
+If your fridge or freezer has a rear-mounted compressor, you will want to avoid placing it directly against a wall.
+Still, a good general rule is to allow around six inches of clearance for proper breathing.

-- Common compressor locations are top-mounted and bottom mounted.
+The most common compressor locations are top and bottom mounted.
 Each option has its own benefits and downfalls.

-- Top-mounted compressor: This configuration means the compressor will not pick up dirt and debris from the floor when cycling air.
-The heat from the fans and refrigeration system won’t rise into the unit, which can save on energy costs.
-A top mounted compressor usually means more storage space inside the unit.
-However, this type of unit does not do well near the cook line since it will pull in greasy steam that could clog the condenser coils.
+- Top-mounted compressor: This compressor configuration prevents it from collecting dirt and debris while cycling air.
+Consequently, the heat from the fans and refrigeration system doesn’t rise into the unit, leading to potential energy cost savings.
+Additionally, a top-mounted compressor typically translates to more storage space inside the unit.
+However, it’s worth noting that this type of unit may not perform well near the cook line, as it has the tendency to pull in greasy steam that could potentially clog the condenser coils.